opencog/atomspace-dht/README.md

   or for new atom types.
 * TODO: Enhancement: listen for atomspace updates (Atom insertion and deletion).
+* TODO: use MSGPACK_DEFINE_MAP for more efficient serialization of values (esp. of FloatValue).
+* TODO: Using `DhtRunner::get()` with callbacks instead of futures will improve performance.
+This is somewhat tricky, though, because one callback might trigger more gets (for values, incoming set, etc.) and it's not clear if OpenDHT might deadlock in this case...
 * TODO: Enhancement: implement a CRDT type for `CountTruthValue`.
 * TODO: Measure total RAM usage.
 This risks being quite the memory hog, if datasets with hundreds of millions of atoms are